Infuse Bone Graft Side Effects

 Specifically, the manufacturer has been accused of encouraging physicians to use the device in cervical spine procedures, even though it was never approved for such use by the FDA.
 Investigations and lawsuits filed by various InFuse Bone Graft Lawsuits assert that this type of off-label use has resulted in severe medical complications for those patients who never knew they were being put at such risk.

-InFuse also contains a synthetically engineered protein that promotes bone growth in and around the caged mesh.
+InFuse also contains a synthetically engineered protein that promotes bone growth in and around the cage mesh.
 Many patients, however, are allergic to the protein and develop severe and rapid swelling of the mouth, nose and throat.
 The swelling can occur immediately or there may be a delay.

 Side Effects of InFuse